 Mobile technology has infiltrated just about every aspect of the modern workplace, and that includes the healthcare industry.
+This in increasingly true and more and more companies are providing IT support for remote employees.
 And while hospitals, doctors’ offices, patient clinics, and other care facilities have been slower to move towards a Bring Your Own Device (BYOD) environment than businesses that aren’t regulated by HIPAA, the reality is that BYOD is beginning to crop up across increasingly more medical practices.
 As more and more mobile devices, especially employee-owned ones, enter the healthcare industry, there is a need for more than just specific device policies.
 It’s also time to get serious about mobile device management (MDM).

 The value of personally identifying customer data is critical for any business, but the stakes are even higher when it comes to healthcare and Patient Health Information (PHI).
 When users access PHI on an unsecured device, whether personally-owned or company-issued, they are violating the Health Insurance Portability and Accounting Act (HIPPA).
 Being out of HIPAA compliance isn’t just about paperwork headaches for business leaders, such violations bring costly fines and an almost certain bevy of negative press.

 Mobile device management software gives IT managers a way to centrally control devices that utilize a specific network.
 This includes everything from device data integrity, security protocols, application usage, web activity, and data transmission.
 With proper usage policies and MDM in place, medical practices can enjoy the benefits of mobile devices while minimizing their business’ risk of a corporate data breach or HIPAA violation.

 Three aspects of MDM that are especially important for healthcare-related businesses are